GVR Report cover Neurology Devices Market (2026 - 2033)Report

 Regional Insights

-North America accounted for 39.70% of the global neurology devices market revenue in 2024, driven by the high prevalence of Neurology disorders and a strong healthcare infrastructure.
+North America dominated the neurology devices market with the largest revenue share of 39.7% in 2025, driven by the high prevalence of Neurology disorders and a strong healthcare infrastructure.
 The region benefits from significant investments in research and development, leading to continuous innovation in Neurology devices.
 The aging population, which is more susceptible to Neurology conditions, further fuels market growth.
 Additionally, favourable reimbursement policies and the presence of major market players contribute to the region’s dominance.

 U.S. Neurology Devices Market Trends

-The U.S. dominated the North American Neurology devices market in 2024, owing to its advanced healthcare system and high healthcare expenditure.
+The neurology devices market in the U.S. held the largest share in the North America region in 2025, owing to its advanced healthcare system and high healthcare expenditure.
 The country has a large patient pool suffering from Neurology disorders, including Alzheimer’s disease, Parkinson’s disease, and epilepsy, which drives the demand for innovative diagnostic and therapeutic devices.
 The presence of leading medical device companies and extensive research activities further bolster the market.
 In addition, government initiatives and funding for neurology research and the development of new treatment modalities are significant growth drivers.
 For instance, in FY 2024, the total funding allocation for the BRAIN (Brain Research through Advancing Innovative Neurotechnology) Initiative amounted to USD 402 million, reflecting a 40% decrease compared to the FY 2023 budget.

 The below figure highlights the highest number of cases by state is observed in California with 17,363 cases and a rate of 37.5%, followed by Texas with 10,427 cases at a rate of 38.8%.
 Georgia and Washington reported 4,219 and 3,695 cases, respectively, with rates exceeding 39%.
 Tennessee and Alabama also had significant numbers of cases, highlighting the prevalence of the condition in the southeastern U.S.